 Jersey cow milk has a higher fat and protein content compared to milk from other breeds, and makes a superior cheese.
 Our cheese includes natural enzymes, which make it easier to digest.
 Enzymes create the unique flavors, textures and aromas of cheese.

 The wheels of cheese range in size from 10 to 30 pounds and are aged in an underground cellar at a constant temperature of 48 degrees F and a humidity of 85%.
-Presently, we are making cheddar, feta, parmesan, and herbed cheddars.
+Presently, we are making cheddar, feta and herbed cheddars.
 These hard cheeses are aged for up to a year.
-We also make camembert, a soft cheese made with a higher cream content.
+We also make double cream farm, a soft cheese made with a higher cream content.
 This cheese is aged over three months.

 Please let us know if we have met your expectations.
 Thank you!